What is the Pupil Premium?

 - Funding an EWO to improve the attendance of Pupil Premium students

 - Purchasing additional resources to support English and Mathematics as well as other curriculum subjects, for Pupil Premium students

-- Subsidising school trips for eligible students
+- Subsidising educational trips/visits for eligible students

 - Subsidising extra-curricular opportunities both in and out of school

 - Funding an independent Careers Advisor to support Pupil Premium students

 The Governing Body rigorously monitors the progress of disadvantaged students and the impact of the school’s Pupil Premium spending.